Ifeoluwa90/travlr-project/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the SNHU.